Skip to main content

 Exterior view of The Emporium store at Coddingtown, showing its classic building and entrance after it became Macy’s in 1996.

-The Emporium department store at Coddingtown, pictured after its transition to Macy’s in 1996.
-The Bay Area-based retailer was a staple of California shopping for decades.
+The Emporium department store at Coddingtown, later rebranded as Macy’s in 1996.
+The Bay Area-based retailer was a long-standing regional anchor.

 Just a year later, JCPenney opened a new store at the other end of the center, with a grand opening on November 1, 1967.
 Now with two large anchors, Coddingtown became a regional destination.